-Spoiler alert: If you watched Eurovision Song Contest: The Story of Fire Saga on Netflix, you’ll recall that towards the climax, down-and-out musician Lars Erickssong (played by Will Ferrell) has resigned himself to a fisherman’s life after failing spectacularly at the semifinals of the Eurovision Song Contest.
+Spoiler alert: If you watched Eurovision Song Contest: The Story of Fire Saga on Netflix, you’ll recall that toward the climax, down-and-out musician Lars Erickssong (played by Will Ferrell) has resigned himself to a fisherman’s life after failing spectacularly at the semifinals of the Eurovision Song Contest.
 Just before he casts off at the pier, he shouts to a young boy who had been looking up to him.

 “Remember, give up on your dreams now while you’re still young!”